layro01/veracode-github-app/README.md

    - **Hash Attribute Name:** `run_id`
    - **Hash Attribute Type:** Number

-  You will need to do this each time you restart the database.
+  You will need to do this each time you restart the database container.
 Nice.

 5. In your [GitHub Developer App Settings](https://github.com/settings/apps), select the `veracode-github-app` you installed in the prerequisites and make sure that the following entries match your local configuration values:
    - **App ID:** number listed on this page matches the `APP_ID` value in your local `.env` file.